AttiaBatool79/Machine-Learning-Labs/README.md

 This repository contains Machine Learning lab manuals, reports, and practical implementations from the 6th semester.
 It serves as a resource for understanding key ML concepts and algorithms.

+## About the Author
+This repository is maintained by **Attia Batool**.
+Feel free to connect with me on [LinkedIn](www.linkedin.com/in/attia-batool-079-engineer) or reach out via email: attia.computerengineer079@gmai.com.

 ## Lab 01: Basics of Python and File Handling
 In Lab 01, we focus on:
 - **Studying Basic Python** concepts such as variables, loops, functions, and data types.